-This study focuses mainly on the governance process rather than the substantive issues of management.
-To the two-way relationship between substantive issues and governance matters, it is useful to examine briefly how the rising importance of money in politics has created impetus for changes and ongoing challenges for authorities.
-In all six countries the issue of money in political life has probably been the most sensitive and controversial area of electoral governance.
+This study focuses mainly on the governance process rather than the substantive issues of electoral management.
+To describe the two-way relationship between substantive issues and governance matters, it is useful to examine briefly how the rising importance of money in politics has created an impetus for changes and ongoing challenges for electoral authorities.
+In all six countries, the issue of money in political life has probably been the most sensitive and controversial area of electoral governance.

-The scope and strictness of the laws and regulations affecting financial matters vary among the countriesetails can be found in the country studies.
-Briefly, therefore, among the countries Elections Canada has the most extensive regulatory regime and the most effective enforcement apparatus upholding the political financing provisions contained in its authorizing statute the Canada Elections Act.
-The Act provides for ceilings on contributions and spending by parties and candidatesrequire disclosure, reporting and auditing eimburse a portion of eligible election expenses. division of Elections Canada dedicated to auditing the financial reports parties and candidates as well as to advice and support to parties to achieve compliance and other actions intended to ensure compliance with the law.
+The scope and strictness of the laws and regulations affecting financial matters vary among the countries, and details can be found in the country studies.
+Briefly, therefore, among the countries, Elections Canada has the most extensive regulatory regime and the most effective enforcement apparatus for upholding the political financing provisions contained in its authorizing statute, the Canada Elections Act.
+The Act provides for ceilings on contributions and spending by parties and candidates; requires disclosure, reporting and auditing; and allows parties and candidates who obtain a certain percentage of the vote to be reimbursed a portion of their eligible election expenses.
+A division of Elections Canada is dedicated to auditing the financial reports of parties and candidates as well as to giving advice and support to parties to achieve compliance and other actions intended to ensure compliance with the law.

-In the UK the regulatory regime for party and candidate financing relies mainly on reporting and transparency.
+In the UK, the regulatory regime for party and candidate financing relies mainly on reporting and transparency.
 There are no caps on contributions and relatively generous ceilings on spending.
-In the US, where money, particularly private money, plays a greater role than in any of other six countries, sole mandate is to regulate financial matters owever, despite any laws that might exist is seen as a weak watchdog over the financial side of political life.
-Actions by Congress and the courts have tended to undermine authority and have created a dysfunctional, dispirited body that is ineffective disclosing and curbing potential violations of laws that might appear good on paper.
-In summary, the authority, capacity and commitment of a to act effectively, impartially, consistently and transparently on financial issues contributes greatly to overall reputation credibility public confidence in.
+In the US, where money, particularly private money, plays a greater role than in any of the other six countries, the sole mandate of the FEC is to regulate financial matters; however, despite any laws that might exist, it is seen as a weak watchdog over the financial side of political life.
+Actions by Congress and the courts have tended to undermine its authority and have created a dysfunctional, dispirited body that is ineffective in disclosing and curbing potential violations of laws that might appear good on paper.
+In summary, the authority, capacity and commitment of an EMB to act effectively, impartially, consistently and transparently on financial issues contributes greatly to its overall reputation and credibility as well as to the public confidence it inspires.

-Single-eaded Agency ersus Multi-ember Commission
+Single-Headed Agency Versus Multi-Member Commission

-number of models for creati an independent EMBost often comes down to a single-headed agency a multi-member commission.
+A number of models exist for creating an independent EMB, although, most often, it comes down to choosing either a single-headed agency or a multi-member commission.
 There are a couple of approaches to determining the advantages and disadvantages of the two models.
-One approach is to list the costs and benefits in the abstracthis exercise is in D. The second approach followed here is to examples of each model in operation.
-The four countries have opted for arm’slength authorities whether a single official or a commission who are appointed on the basis of merit and perform their duties in a professional, impartial manner.
-In the US there is greater insistence on responsive to the concerns of politicians and the members of the two national commissions are appointed on the basis of their partisan affiliations.
+One approach is to list the costs and benefits in the abstract, and this exercise is carried out in Appendix D. The second approach, followed here, is to look at examples of each model in operation.
+The four countries that follow the Cabinet-parliamentary model have opted for arm’s-length electoral authorities – whether a single official or a commission – who are appointed on the basis of merit and perform their duties in a professional, impartial manner.
+In the US, there is a greater insistence on being responsive to the concerns of politicians, and the members of the two national commissions are appointed on the basis of their partisan affiliations.